Nathaniel-Roberts/Nathaniel-Roberts.github.io/content/about.md

 Hello and welcome to my website!

-I am a dedicated third-year Cybersecurity student at Macquarie University, driven by a passion for fortifying digital landscapes and ensuring robust information security.
+I am a Cybersecurity graduate from Macquarie University, driven by a passion for fortifying digital landscapes and ensuring robust information security.
 My journey in the world of technology is fuelled by a commitment to learning, growing, and making a meaningful impact in the field of Cybersecurity.

 Currently, I am honing my skills as an ICT Systems Engineer.
 In this role, I am responsible for creating, supporting, and optimising critical IT infrastructure.
 My hands-on experience in this position has deepened my understanding of the intricacies of IT systems and the importance of maintaining secure and efficient operations.